Hyundai Aero City

-The Hyundai New Super Aero City (hangul:현대 뉴슈퍼에어로시티) is a heavy-duty single-decker bus manufactured by the truck & bus division of Hyundai.
+The Hyundai New Super Aero City (Hangul:현대 뉴 슈퍼 에어로시티) is a heavy-duty single-decker bus manufactured by the truck & bus division of Hyundai.
 It was introduced in 1991.
 It primarily used as a city bus and an intercity bus as either a complete bus or a bus chassis.
 It is distinguishable by a front 'Aero City' badge, but the common Hyundai badge is usually on the rear.
 The model's principal competitors is the Daewoo BS106 Royal City, but it also competed against the now-discontinued Kia AM bus series (originally Asia AM).

 First Generation (CY) 1991–2000

 The Aero City was launched as the successor to Hyundai RB, it is built on the Mitsubishi Fuso Aero Star chassis until 1994.

 Aero City 520L

-The 520L was produced from 1991 to 1994 with the wheelbase of 20cm shorter than the Aero City 540.
+The 520L was produced from 1991 to 1994 with the wheelbase of 20 cm shorter than the Aero City 540.

 Aero City 520SL

 The 520SL is produced from 1991 until 1995 with low ground clearance than the 520 and 520L.